charlesm93/charlesm93.github.io/_pages/research.md

 and criticize our models.
 This can only be done if our computational tools allow us to express our scientific ideas and make accurate inference.
-Since we will break, debug, and improve our models many times, we need to go through each of these steps swiftly.
+Since we will break, debug, and improve our models many times, we also need algorithms that run efficiently.
-Hence, our tools must be expressive, accurate, and fast.
+Moreover, our tools must be expressive, accurate, and fast.

-I work on the development of such tools and their software implementation, primarly in the probabilitic programing language [Stan](mc-stan.org).
+I work on the development of such tools and their software implementation, primarly in the probabilitic programing language [Stan](http://mc-stan.org/).
-The main inference algorithm we use is Hamilton Monte Carlo (HMC), a sampling algorithm which uses principles of mathematical physics.
+The main inference algorithm we use is Hamilton Monte Carlo (HMC), a sampling algorithm that uses principles of mathematical physics.
-One requirement for this algorithm is the computation of gradients for sometimes very complex distributions.
+One requirement for this algorithm is the computation of gradients of sometimes very complex distributions.
 This problem is best tackled by clever implementations of _automatic differentiation_.